 NOx emissions result from the combustion of any material, including coal, gasoline, natural gas, or even leaves in your yard.
 NOx is a principal contributor to the formation of ozone in the air, mostly on hot summer days.
 Ozone is a respiratory irritant and can trigger health effects such as asthma attacks.
 NOx emissions are regulated by the state of Georgia as part of their overall planning to manage ozone formation.

 While automobile emissions of NOx are a principal contributor to ozone formation, Georgia Power has made significant investments to reduce our emissions of NOx.
-By 2015, these investments will reduce NOx emissions by 85 percent from 1990 levels—even as Georgia's electricity use has grown dramatically.
+Georgia Power NOx emissions have been reduced by 89% since 1990—even as Georgia's electricity use has grown dramatically.
 To achieve these results, Georgia Power operates selective catalytic reduction systems (SCRs) at Plants Bowen, Hammond, Scherer, and Wansley.

 The SCRs are similar to catalytic converters in an automobile.
 They work by adding ammonia to the emissions exiting through the boiler, where a catalyzed chemical reaction breaks down the nitrogen oxides into harmless nitrogen and water.
 At Plant Bowen, one of the nation's largest coal-fired generating plants, SCRs have reduced NOx emissions by 85 percent, giving Plant Bowen one of the lowest levels of NOx emissions for any plant its size in the world!